robertue1/NLP/README.md

 # Abstract

-By gathering more than 3000 tweets associated to the hashtag #WornWear, I was able to identify latent topics in the conversation around the #WornWear campaign by Patagonia, obtaining insights about what were the topics that generated the most interactions and likes.
-From the results of the findings, recommendations were made to increase the reach and efforts within the main topics.
+By gathering more than 3000 tweets associated with the hashtag #WornWear, we identified latent topics in the conversation around the #WornWear campaign by Patagonia, obtaining insights about the topics that generated the most interactions and likes.
+From the findings, we could provide recommendations to increase focus on the aspects that resonate the most within the community.

 # Design

-To achieve the goal of the project, EDA was applied in a highly iterative way.
-After building a base NMF model, obataining some initial topics, and applying a more throught approach in the preprocessing in order to improve the quality of the topics.
-When the results from NMF made sense, I applied a semi-supervised approach with CorEx in order to dig deeper for some key words I was interest in finding.
+EDA was applied in a highly iterative way to achieve the project's goal.
+I initially built a base NMF model, generating the first topics and applying a more thorough approach in the preprocessing to improve the topics' quality.
+After the results from NMF seemed correct, I applied a semi-supervised approach with CorEx in order to dig deeper for some keywords I was interested in finding.

 # Data